-- 1. Define the effects of the down payment on other housing costs. - 2.
-Calculate the monthly mortgage payment, given its interest rate, maturity, and principal balance. - 3.
-Distinguish between a fixed-rate, variable-rate, and an adjustable-rate mortgage and explain their effects on the monthly payment and interest rate. - 4.
+Learning Objectives Define the effects of the down payment on other housing costs.
+Calculate the monthly mortgage payment, given its interest rate, maturity, and principal balance.
+Distinguish between a fixed-rate, variable-

+- Distinguish between a fixed-rate, variablerate, and an adjustable-rate mortgage and explain their effects on the monthly payment and interest rate. - 4.
 Distinguish between a rate cap and a payment cap, and explain their uses and risks. - 5.
 Identify potential closing costs. - 6.
-Define First Nations housing on reserve.
+Explain how First Nations housing on reserve differs from off-reserve housing.